Rise to the Top with Infrastructure Improvements to Airports, Ports, and Harbors

 The increased usage that many of the nation’s publicly owned airports have seen in recent years has come with increased challenges: deferred maintenance, stronger opposition to improvements such as new or re-envisioned runways, and escalating costs.
 The same story applies to ports, harbors and waterways, whose infrastructure can’t always keep pace with the new demands that trade and shipping innovations place upon them.

-For owners and operators, maintaining these vital components to the U.S. economy can be a constant catch-up game — and one that comes with steep penalties should they fall behind.
+For owners and operators of airports, ports, and harbors, maintaining these vital components to the U.S. economy can be a constant catch-up game — and one that comes with steep penalties should they fall behind.
 With that game lasting decades in many cases, they also may find themselves stuck with processes and workflows that have not evolved.
 You can’t build a breakwater with a series of manually maintained spreadsheets, after all.

 Watch: Gain Confidence in Managing Your Infrastructure Projects with e-Builder